Phase 1 Study of UniCAR02-T-CD123 in Patients With Selected CD123 Positive Hematologic Malignancies

 9. Weight ≥ 45 kg

-10. Negative pregnancy; routinely using a highly effective method of birth control
+10. Negative pregnancy test; routinely using a highly effective method of birth control

 Exclusion Criteria:

-3. Manifestation of AML or BPDCN in central nervous system
+4. Current manifestation of AML in central nervous system

-5. Cardiac disease: i.e. heart failure (NYHA III or IV); unstable coronary artery disease, myocardial infarction or serious cardiac ventricular arrhythmias requiring anti-arrhythmic therapy within the last 6 months prior to study entry
+6. Significant cardiac disease: i.e., heart failure (NYHA III or IV); unstable coronary artery disease, myocardial infarction or serious cardiac ventricular arrhythmias requiring anti-arrhythmic therapy within the last 12 months prior to study entry that may in the Investigator's opinion interfere with participation in the trial.

-9. Presence of disseminated intravascular coagulation (DIC) or thromboembolism, or history of such within 3 months prior to start of treatment
+10. Disseminated intravascular coagulation (DIC) within 3 months prior to the planned start of the study treatment.

 12. Active infectious disease considered by investigator to be incompatible with protocol or being contraindications for lymphodepletion therapy